alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week4.md

 gp env COMPOSE_CONNECTION_URL="postgresql://postgres:password@db:5432/cruddur"
 ```

-Finally, in `home_activities.py`, we need to change the returned information in there and use a call to postgress to retrieve the data
+Finally, in `home_activities.py`, we need to change the returned information in there and use a call to postgress to retrieve the data (of course, we need to import first from lib.db the classes we need to use in here)

 ```py
 from datetime import datetime, timedelta, timezone